leolencelAI/LencelLeo/README.md

 # LencelLeo
 Showcase website where you can discover my portfolio.
 I'm an experienced developer in python, javascript &amp; threeJS.
-I work in web development but also in AI, building financial algorithms.
+I work in web development, AI and financial programming.